20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 18. Bridge of Sighs Background (Ponte de la Canonica)

-For a different angle of the Bridge of Sighs, stand on the Ponte de la Canonica while you have your photographer head to the bridge beyond that.
-I loved the framing for the Bridge of Sighs and the early morning light.
+For a wider view of the Bridge of Sighs, stand on the Ponte de la Canonica while you have your photographer head to the bridge beyond that.
+Unlike the closer viewpoint in #4, this angle pulls the bridge into the background so you can shoot it alongside the canal, an additional bridge, and surrounding architecture.

 Google Maps Location: Here